EPN-V2

 Learning outcomes

-After completing this course, the student has achieved the following learning outcomes, defined in terms of knowledge, skills and general competence:
+After completing the course, the students are expected to have achieved the following learning outcomes defined in terms of knowledge, skills and general competence:

 Knowledge